 Zend Optimizer is a well-known software, that's required to execute files encoded with Zend Guard.
-The latter encrypts files created in PHP 4 and PHP 5 in order to protect them from reverse engineering and not authorized usage, thus guarding copyrighted source code.
+The latter encrypts files created in PHP 4, PHP 5, PHP 7 and PHP 8 in order to protect them from reverse engineering and not authorized usage, thus guarding copyrighted source code.
 In case you need to protect your custom-written script, for example, you are able to employ Zend Guard and your program code will not be human readable, but you will also need Zend Optimizer on the server where you host your website.
 A number of pre-made script-driven applications, in particular ones that are paid, also need Zend Optimizer in order to work efficiently since their core code is generally not free to change.
 Internet sites which use the instrument are usually faster as their code is already optimized and pre-compiled.

 Zend Optimizer in Cloud Hosting

 through our company, you have the option to pick the PHP release, which will be active for the account according to what your script apps need.
 You will be able to activate Zend Optimizer with just a single click in the Advanced section of your Hepsia hosting Control Panel for all of the versions that we provide - 4, 5.2, 5.3, 5.4 and 5.5.
 When you go to this section, you'll be able to employ a compact software tool which will allow you to handle the php.ini file for the account and enable or disable PHP extensions using On and Off buttons, which means that you will not need any previous knowledge since enabling Zend Optimizer is as easy as clicking a button.
 More skilled users will be able to do the same thing by adding a php.ini file with the needed program code in a particular domain folder.
 If you need any help to activate the instrument, you'll be able to contact our technical support crew at any time.

 You are able to enable Zend Optimizer with each and every semi-dedicated server